imranhasan22/handbook_imran/mobile/java.md

 ## Thread-based Multitasking
 - A thread is a lightweight sub-process and is the smallest unit of a program that can execute independently.
 - All threads of a process share the same memory space.
+- Each task is a seperate independent part of same program
 - Switching between threads is more efficient compared to processes.
 - Java provides built-in support for threads through:
-    - java.lang.Thread class
+    - `java.lang.Thread` class
-    - java.lang.Runnable interface
+    - `java.lang.Runnable` interface
 This is the most common form of multitasking in Java, and it is what we generally mean when we refer to multitasking in Java.

 # Thread